| [Top] | [Contents] | [Index] | [ ? ] |

 "format=flowed" Content-Type parameter when decoding a message.

-On encoding text, regardless of use-hard-newlines, lines
+On encoding text, regardless of use-hard-newlines

 terminated by soft newline characters are filled together and wrapped

-after the column decided by fill-flowed-encode-column.
+after the column decided by fill-flowed-encode-column

-Quotation marks (matching `^>* ?') are respected.
+Quotation marks (matching ‘^>* ?’) are respected.
 The variable

 controls how the text will look in a client that does not support